MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_customaction.md

 ms.service: information-protection
 ms.topic: reference
 ms.author: bryanla
-ms.date: 01/13/2021
+ms.date: 04/23/2021
 ---

 # class CustomAction
-CustomAction is a generic action class that captures all the sub-properties of the action as a property bag.
+[CustomAction](undefined) is a generic action class that captures all the sub-properties of the action as a property bag.
 The caller is responsible to understand the meaning of the action.

 ## Summary
  Members                        | Descriptions